 Benefits

-Prior to IVF, exercise has shown to increase the inception rate.
+Prior to IVF, exercise has been shown to increase the inception rate.
 Exercising while pregnant can help with having a healthy and more comfortable pregnancy.
-Low impact exercises can help to reduce backaches, prevent gestational diabetes, improve energy and mood, aide in better sleep, and can strengthen surrogates for labor.
+Low impact exercises can help to reduce backaches, prevent gestational diabetes, improve energy and mood, aid in better sleep, and can strengthen surrogates for labor.

 What Exercises Can I Do?

-The most important part of exercising while pregnant is to do exercises that are comfortable for you.
+Do exercises that are comfortable for you!
 The comfort of the exercise will differ from surrogate to surrogate, depending on their activity level before becoming pregnant.
 In the early trimester, most surrogates will be able to maintain a similar level of exercise as before they became pregnant.
 However, later in the pregnancy, exercising should be reduced to those that do not need balance/coordination, as those qualities decrease in pregnant women and may lead to injuries.

-Overall, low impact aerobics is the most commonly recommended type of exercise and are recommend at least 30 minutes every day.
+Overall, low impact aerobics is the most recommended type of exercise and is recommended at least 30 minutes every day.
 These include the following:

 • Swimming